ETB Equity Consultations (EEC)

 - Engaging as thought partners on a specific aspect of equitable evaluation.

 - Developing an equity-focused request for proposal or scope of work.

 - Examining one’s relationship with grantees and navigating them more effectively.

 Expectations of Requests

-This is a finite opportunity for three hours of consultation and intended to support Funders of Evaluation to engage evaluation partners more equitably with thought partnership from Evaluators.
-EEC is in its first year and considered a pilot to create a shared learning space for both Funders of Evaluation and Evaluators to contribute to dismantling power structures in the field of evaluation.
+This is a finite opportunity for three hours of consultation, and it is intended to support Funders to engage evaluation partners more equitably with thought partnership from Evaluators.
+EEC is in its first year and is considered a pilot to create a shared learning space for both Funders and Evaluators to contribute to dismantling power structures in the field of evaluation.